Assassin's Creed Origins: Plot

-Bayek reports back to Cleopatra, who gives him two more targets who she believes are conspiring against her.
-The group head out to greet Pompey, but find that they were beaten by Ptolemy's general Lucius Septimius, who betrayed Pompey and cut off his head to present to Caesar.
-Hearing that Caesar is in Egypt, Cleopatra decides to negotiate an alliance with him instead.
-Bayek and Aya sneak Cleopatra into the palace to meet Caesar, who she impresses and secures his support.
-Caesar's support enables Cleopatra's forces to win the civil war against Ptolemy, who is killed while trying to flee across the Nile.
-Bayek kills Pothinus, Ptolemy's regent, but is prevented from killing Septimius by Caesar.
+Cleopatra gives Bayek four new targets.
+He tracks them down and kills them while Aya convinces Pompey the Great to ally with Cleopatra.
+Bayek receives a letter from Aya explaining there are more Order members at large, including members of Ptolemy's royal guard.
+Bayek begins to believe that Cleopatra is using him to kill her rivals.
+Pompey is killed by Order member Lucius Septimius, forcing Bayek and Aya to sneak Cleopatra into the palace to meet Julius Caesar.
+Cleopatra impresses Caesar and secures his support, allowing her to win the civil war against Ptolemy, who is eaten by crocodiles while attempting to flee across the Nile.
+Bayek kills Ptolemy's regent Pothinus, an Order member, but is stopped from killing Septimius by Caesar.

 Cleopatra takes the throne as Pharaoh and cuts ties with Bayek and Aya, while Septimius becomes an advisor to Caesar.
-Bayek realizes that Cleopatra and Caesar have now aligned themselves with the Order, and gathers his allies to form a brotherhood to counter the Order and defend the people's free will.
+Bayek realizes that Cleopatra and Caesar have now allied themselves with the Order, and gathers his allies to form a secret brotherhood to fight the Order and defend the people's free will.
 Bayek and Aya realize the Order showed interest in the tomb of Alexander the Great, where they find a mortally wounded Apollodorus.
-He says that Caesar's lieutenant Flavius is the leader of the Order and Khemu's murderer, and that the Order are heading for Siwa.
+He warns them that Caesar's lieutenant Flavius Metellus is the leader of the Order and took the Apple and Alexander's Staff of Eden.
+Bayek and Aya return to Siwa to find that Flavius and Septimius have used the Apple and Staff to open the Vault, which contains a map with the locations of more Pieces of Eden.

-Returning to Siwa, Bayek finds that Flavius and Septimius have opened the vault, and are using the Pieces of Eden to control the people of Siwa.
-Hearing that Flavius went to Cyrene, Bayek tracks him down and kills him, thus avenging Khemu's death, and returns to Aya.
-Aya reveals that she plans to travel to Rome, where Septimius has headed, and has joined the conspiracy of Brutus and Cassius to assassinate Caesar.
-Coming to terms with reality, Bayek and Aya end their relationship, but form the Hidden Ones - the precursor of the Assassin Brotherhood - swearing to protect the world from the shadows.
+Bayek tracks Flavius to Cyrene, where the latter has used the Apple to enthrall the population.
+He kills Flavius, avenging Khemu's death, and returns to Aya.
+Aya recruits Marcus Junius Brutus and Gaius Cassius Longinus to their cause and reveals she is going to Rome to fight the Order's influence there.
+Bayek and Aya part ways but form the Hidden Ones, the foundation of the Assassin Brotherhood, swearing to protect the world from the shadows.
+In 44 BC, Aya confronts and kills Septimius before infiltrating the Roman Senate, where she helps assassinate Caesar.

-Layla is awoken by William Miles, an Assassin Mentor and the father of the deceased Desmond Miles.
-He reveals that the Assassins have been observing her research and offers for her to work with them.
-She does not agree to join league with them, but agrees to go to Alexandria with Miles.
-In Rome, Aya confronts and kills Septimius, who wields the Staff of Eden.
-She infiltrates the Roman Senate and stabs Caesar, followed by several senators.
 Later, she meets Cleopatra and warns her to be a fair ruler, or she will return to assassinate her.
 Afterward, Bayek and Aya, now calling herself Amunet, begin recruiting and training other Hidden Ones as they build the Brotherhood in Egypt and Rome, respectively.